Radical visions: Camerawork revisited

-Radical Visions: Camerwork Revisited reactivates the archives of Camerawork magazine (1976 – 1985), situating its challenging approaches to photojournalism within the context of the current social/political moment.
+This exhibition reactivates the archives of Camerawork magazine (1976 – 1985), situating its radical approaches to documentary within the context of our current social and political moment.

-Racial tensions, community activism, feminism and industrial unrest; Camerawork’s photographers focused on issues unrepresented by the mainstream press.
+Industrial unrest, racial tensions, feminism, community activism: Camerawork took a grassroots approach to documenting the political struggles of Thatcher-era Britain, focusing on issues unrepresented in the mainstream press.
 Work by local people was shown alongside established practitioners including Jo Spence, Daniel Meadows, Susan Meiselas and Peter Kennard.

-The magazine was a forum for critical debates on representation and the use of photography in oppositional politics and now offers a unique insight into a turbulent era in British history that has significant parallels with today.
-This exhibition opens up original material from its archives relating to current issues such as women’s equality, housing, migration, the rise of far-right politics.
+The magazine was also a forum for critical debates on representation and the use of photography in oppositional politics.
+It now offers a unique insight into a turbulent era in British history that has significant parallels with today.

 Our own era of austerity and Brexit has seen a revitalised interest in photography as a socially-engaged practice.
 Radical Visions brings together original material from the Camerawork archives alongside recent work by six documentary photographers. comissioned by Invisible Britain, to investigate the medium’s potential as an agent for social engagement and political change.